-Additionally, The TIP innovation management software allows attaching documents such as patent drafts, detailed working, and invention drawings.
+Additionally, The Triangle IP allows attaching documents such as patent drafts, detailed working, and invention drawings.

 This field captures the patent prosecutor’s email address responsible for drafting the application.

-This field helps the managers and IP counsels to rate the idea between 1 to 10, with 10 being the highest.
+This field helps managers, and IP counsels rate the idea between 1 and 10, with 10 being the highest.
 It is a subjective value to the enterprise of a patent on a particular idea.
 The enterprise can assess the value of the invention based on its: